monsoonmaelstrom/book2/book2.md

 “None.”

-“You’ll regret that.”
+“You’ll regret that,” he informs me, matching my grin.

 “Will I?”
 I ask, knowing it’s entirely possible.

 “One twenty?”

-“Sure.”
+“Sure,” I agree.

 We’ve got five dice, with a high roll of all sixes having a maximum of thirty points.
 If you have more than a single one in a role, you score nothing for that roll.
 If you have more than three ones in a single roll, you lose all the points you’ve accumulated so far.
 First person to a hundred and twenty points wins.
 Simple.

 I roll first.
 I can feel Alex trying to flip my dice, but I don’t let him.
-“Thirty points,” I say smugly.
+“Thirty points,” I note smugly.

 He scowls at me, and picks up the dice.
 He cups his hands around them, shakes them, and lets them go.
 I manage to flip three of them to ones before they hit the table top.